REAL ESTATE AND URBAN ECONOMICS

 Interest Rates and the Distribution of House Prices

-Review of Economic Studies, Revise and Resubmit (2nd)
+Review of Economic Studies, Accepted

-Review of Economic Studies, Revise and Resubmit (2nd)
+Review of Economic Studies, Accepted

 Link to SSRN